5 Tips for a First Time Buyer

 - Sort your funding.
 Don't just research online and wait until you find the property you want to buy.
 Get your bank statements looking as good as possible - limit your discretionary spending.
 Keep saving.
 Get approved in principle for a mortgage with a lender.
 This will give you a clear picture of what you can afford.
 Be realistic and stay under this approved limit when looking for a home.

 - Relax, have fun, and enjoy this experience.
-You have worked hard to be able to afford your first home!
+You have worked hard to be able to be a first time buyer!
 If you are well prepared, have good advisers in place, know your budget (and stick to it) buying your first home should be fun.
 We hope you enjoy your start on the property ladder

 If you are a first time buyer andhave any more questions please contact us.
 We are here to help.